 In some cases, insurance companies simply may not have all of the facts surrounding your claim.
 Employers often attempt to discredit an employee’s claim either through alleging fraud or classifying your medical problems as a pre-existing condition unrelated to your occupation.

-How to appeal a workers’ compensation denial of benefits
+How to appeal a Workers’ Compensation denial of benefits

-If your workers’ compensation claim is denied, it is crucial to seek help from an experienced attorney if you have not already done so.
+If your Workers’ Compensation claim is denied, it is crucial to seek help from an experienced attorney if you have not already done so.
 If your claim was denied based on a simple misunderstanding or lack of evidence, the process of obtaining benefits is relatively simple.
 Our attorneys are skilled negotiators and work hard to make sure all the facts of your case are presented accurately.
 Another option is proceeding through a formal appeals process and filing a Workers’ Compensation Claim Petition.
 In this scenario, your case is heard before and decided by a Workers’ Compensation Judge.
 Each case is unique and presents its own specific challenges.
 Our Philadelphia Workers’ Compensation attorneys have significant experience handling all kinds of Workers’ Compensation claims and achieving successful results for our clients.

 We understand the stress and uncertainty that go along with a work-related injury or medical condition.
 At McCann & Wall, we strive to provide a high-level of personalized representation and have a long history of achieving favorable outcomes for our clients.
 To discuss your claim, call us at 215-569-8488 or 302-888-1221 or contact us online to schedule a free initial consultation with our Philadelphia Workers’ Compensation lawyers.
-We serve clients in Pennsylvania including Delaware County and Chester County as well as in the states of Delaware and New Jersey.
+We serve clients in Pennsylvania including Chester County, Delaware County and Montgomery County as well as in the states of Delaware and New Jersey.